Andy Schor: Mayor of Lansing (2018–)

 In the mayoral election on November 9, 2017, Schor was elected mayor of Lansing, defeating Judi Brown Clarke, 72.2% to 27.8%.
 Brown Clarke, a former Olympic Silver medalist and a Lansing City Councilwoman received 4,804 votes compared to Schor’s 12,407 votes.
 Schor out-raised Brown Clarke by $68,215, raising $93,030 to Brown Clarke’s $23,815 that was primarily reliant on grassroots donations.
-The newly-elected Mayor Schor, would go on to take office Jan 1, leaving his House seat vacant in 2018.
+The newly elected Mayor Schor, would go on to take office Jan 1, leaving his House seat vacant in 2018.

 Schor was elected to serve as the city's first Jewish mayor.
-The mayor-elect’s comprehensive plan going into his first year had four main focus areas.
-It showed: "(1) Neighborhoods will be safe, inviting, and strong with amenities for youth and families like good parks.
-(2) Economic and community development will address commercial corridors as well as downtown, focusing on growth and job opportunities with common sense regulations and talent retention.
-(3) Roads and sidewalks fixes will be prioritized neighborhood-by neighborhood, and police and fire will be a budget priority.
-(4) The City will work with Lansing schools to ensure and show that children can receive a great education in Lansing."

 In 2021, Schor ran for re-election, finishing as the top candidate in the primary election.
 Mayor Schor received 6,191 votes, pulling in nearly 50% of the primary vote.
 Lansing City Councilwoman Kathie Dunbar placed second in the primary, receiving 2,561 votes.
 Schor and Dunbar were the top two finishers over primary candidates Patricia Spitzley, Farhan Sheikh-Omar, Melissa Huber, and Larry James Hutchinson Jr. In the mayoral election on November 2, 2021, Schor was re-elected mayor of Lansing, defeating Kathie Dunbar with more than 64% of the total vote.
 Dunbar received 6,290 votes compared to Schor’s 11,328 votes.
 Mayor Schor is not up for re-election until 2025, and he has not yet publicly announced if he will seek a third term.